Reunion Celebrations in Dominica

 Reunion Cultural Gala

-Dominica’s first ever reunion was held in 1988; it was a national event.
+Dominica attained political independence from Great Britain on 3rd November, 1978.
+Ten years later, in 1988, Dominica’s first ever reunion was held; it was a national event.
 Reunion ’88, as it was called, was a great success drawing nationals and visitors from across the world in a big and joyous celebration.
 It was the first event of its kind in Dominica and citizens both at home and abroad were very enthusiastic and excited about it.
 It was expected that following Reunion ’88, reunions would become a decadal event; however, the next reunion only followed twenty years later in 2008.

 Reunion 2008 was officially launched in January 2008 with an impressive opening ceremony dubbed ‘Reunion Wivé, (creole for Reunion Time or Reunion is Here) to mark the beginning of a year-long program of activities to commemorate Dominica’s 30th anniversary of Independence.
 It was a massive event; another success story!